carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 It contrasts to **task parallelization**, where **different independent** procedures are performed in parallel (think for example about cutting the vegetables while simmering the split peas).

-We can demonstrate that this is much faster than the 'naive' implementation:
+If we compare with the 'naive' implementation above, we see that our new one is much faster:

 ~~~python
 %timeit calc_pi_numpy(10**6)